The day-to-day online threats facing the government

 To increase flexibility for employees accessing their applications through different devices, 2FA systems should be licensed for each user, like AuthControl Sentry®, so users can have multiple tokens active under one license.
 This helps to improve uptake when implementing change and rolling out the deployment.

 Swivel Secure’s AuthControl Sentry® lets you set up risk profiling to flag any suspicious log-in attempts.
-If a third-party user logs in from a recognised IP address, device or other known criteria then they can access the network.
+If a third-party user logs in from a recognized IP address, device, or other known criteria then they can access the network.
 However, if the RBA solution detects a risk, they’ll be prompted to provide 2FA or Multi-factor Authentication (MFA) information to verify their log-in permissions.

 It’s not just global attacks on such influential government figures that are a threat though.
 Local councillors and external government staff like teachers are targeted daily by hackers after private party data.
-These staff are often too busy to stay up to date with best practice for staying safe online, leaving them as prime targets and entry points for hacks.
+These staffs are often too busy to stay up to date with best practices for staying safe online, leaving them as prime targets and entry points for hacks.

-Here we’re going to look at the common day-to-day threats to government online, and what you need to do to make sure your organisation is kept safe.
+Here we’re going to look at the common day-to-day threats to government online, and what you need to do to make sure your organization is kept safe.